dogle-scottlogic/big-data/cassandra-vs-mariadb/blogoutline.md

 **Fig 10**
 ![](https://drive.google.com/open?id=0B65w2mgTevTpLWZEWS0yRGxPX0U "Response times as more replicas are added")

-As might be expected like Cassandra the response times increase as more replicas are stored but for NDB the read times remain fairly consistently low.
+As might be expected, like Cassandra the response times increase as more replicas are stored but for NDB the read times remain fairly consistently low.

 ## Conclusions

+Cassandra seems to scale well out of the box.
+It is highly flexible - the replication factor can be set on a per-keyspace basis.
-From our investigations have seen that Cassandra is very easy to horizontally scale and it is highly configurable through replication factor and consistency level to get the balance between availability and consistency for the different items of data.
+Furthermore, the consistency level is set by the client in the query, allowing the balance between availability and consistency to be tuned differently for different types of data and different client needs.
 Galera cluster offers a robust multi-master cluster that will replicate your data across nodes but it is not designed to provide horizontal scaling.
-NDB does offer a way to scale an SQL database horizontally although it is not as configurable as Cassandra.
+NDB provides a way to scale a SQL database horizontally, though without the flexibility of Cassandra.

 A few thing need to be kept in mind whilst looking at any conclusions about performance.
-Firstly these are still rather small clusters and it is difficult to extrapolate how this will perform with hundreds of nodes.
+1. We tested against small clusters with a small test client, so it is not clear how these results extrapolate to more realistic production scenarios.
-Secondly we were using the free tier of AWS so the virtual machines were very limited.
-They only had single virtual processors with 1GB of ram and we observed the performance would occasionally slow down dramatically.
+1. We restricted our VMs to those available through the free tier of AWS, the resources of which are very limited.
+They only had single processors with 1GB of RAM.
+Further, there seemed to be contention for resources at the host level - the performance would sometimes slow dramatically.
-This was particularly restrictive on the test VM as it mean we could not have multiple threads firing requests to the database.
-Crucially overall the differences we observed were tiny; even the slowest data point was less than 15ms.
+1. Crucially, however, the differences in response times we observed were tiny; even the slowest data point was less than 15ms.

-## Thoughts for Future Investigations
+## Future Work

-The queries we have used in the tests have been fairly simple, most using primary keys.
+The queries we use in these tests are fairly simple, mostly using primary keys.
 It would be interesting to see how we could make our analysis more realistic.
-Firstly we could investigate how the different databases perform with more complex operations, ideally it would be nice if we could use some real world data to know how representative our test data is.
+Firstly we could investigate how the different databases perform with more complex operations, ideally using real world data.
-We would expect different data models to perform very differently for different databases, we could see how correct these expectations are.
-For example it would be interesting how NDB performs when it has to fetch data across multiple nodes or even scan the whole table.
+We would expect different use cases to require particular data models, and this would drive the choice of database technology.
+It'd be worth investigating this through a series of case studies.

 We could also extend our analysis so we are not just looking at average response times.
-We could look specifically at the slow queries, the VM's resources as the tests run, the failed requests or the impact on performance when nodes are added and removed (Netflix's [Chaos Monkey](https://github.com/Netflix/SimianArmy) might be worth looking into for this).
+We could look specifically at the slow queries, the VM's resources as the tests run or the failed requests.

+In the real world, nodes fail and so database resilience is an important characteristic.
+Netflix's [Chaos Monkey](https://github.com/Netflix/SimianArmy) might be a useful tool for investigating this.

-In reality for a large system is going to have multiple clusters in different data centers.
+In reality, a large system is going to span multiple data centres.
-We could investigate how the observed trends carry on when extra clusters are added.

-We only did very superficial optimisation, we could spend more time looking at how to best configure the databases.
-Perhaps looking at how large companies use these databases in reality could help. e.g. look at how Netflix use Cassandra and Facebook use MySQL.

-We have so far looked at a limited selection of databases.
-We could consider other databases such as NewSQL databases.
+Future testing should use more realistic deployment topologies and sizes.
+Ideally, we would take inspiration from how large companies setup their databases in the real world.

+Our investigations on scaling SQL were constrained by our starting point of using MariaDB.
+In reality, there are a class of [NewSQL](https://en.wikipedia.org/wiki/NewSQL) scalable databases  to choose from.